alyssaserrano/cuda-sm-scheduler/README.md

 # gpu-benchmark

-This project benchmarks GPU kernel latency variance with ml models.
+This project implements 1) baseline sm partition policy and 2) novel sm partition policy.
+Furthermore, benchmarks GPU kernel latency variance with ml models.
 It is intended as a controlled dummy workload to evaluate SM/TPC partitioning strategies on NVIDIA GPUs.

-The project supports latency measurement, error checking, and can serve as a foundation for more complex GPU benchmarking.
+The project supports latency/latency variance measurement, error checking, and can serve as a foundation for more complex GPU benchmarking.

 ---